 Meghan Markle starred in two Hallmark movies before marrying Prince Harry and, according to many fans, becoming a real-life Hallmark story herself.
-On Sunday, her spokesperson addressed rumors about why her name was changed on her son’s birth certificate.
-Then on Monday, February 1, Markle’s very first Hallmark movie was featured as part of Hallmark Movies Now’s February lineup.
+On Monday, February 1, Markle’s very first Hallmark movie was featured as part of Hallmark Movies Now’s February lineup.
+Now she and Prince Harry are going to be part of an exclusive interview with Oprah.

-Her Movie Is Headlining Hallmark Movies Now’s February Lineup
+Her Movie Headlined Hallmark Movies Now’s February Lineup

 The former Hallmark star is still featured in Hallmark promotions, even years after starring in her last Hallmark movie.
-In fact, her movie When Sparks Fly is being released on Hallmark Movies Now as part of the streaming service’s “Love is in the Air” February lineup, TV Insider reported.
+In fact, her movie When Sparks Fly was released on Hallmark Movies Now as part of the streaming service’s “Love is in the Air” February 2021 lineup, TV Insider reported.

 Hallmark Movies Now featured Markle’s movie in its February lineup promotion, which you can watch above.